-Art creates, not just copies!
-Some orthodox pizzaioli in Naples are of the belief, however vague, that the “evolution” of Neapolitan pizza was completed over a century ago (supposedly in 1889, when Queen Margherita visited Naples), that there is no more room for any changes or modifications.
-Does this conviction imply that the ideal pizza of Naples (i.e., the necessary qualities that make a pizza Neapolitan) has already reached the summit of its formal development/ascertainment and, therefore, the tradition should live on pristine?
+Art creates, not just copy.
+Some orthodox pizzaioli of Naples are of the belief, however vague, that the “evolution” of Neapolitan pizza was completed over a century ago (supposedly in 1889, when Queen Margherita visited Naples), that there is no more room for any changes or modifications.
+Does this conviction imply that the ideal pizza of Naples (i.e., the necessary qualities that make a pizza Neapolitan) has already reached the summit of its formal development and, therefore, the tradition should live on pristine?
 Or, does it imply that the two actual pizzas of Naples (i.e., Marinara and Margherita) are the ultimate material archetypes?
 Or, does it imply that the Neapolitan pizza is strictly defined in terms of both its formal (specific qualities) and material (specific ingredients) constituents as consummated in 1889?
 Whatever the case might be, the orthodox posture reminds me of the composer Ludwig van Beethoven, who was cognizant that to create new music, the old laws had to be broken or modified.
 According to Walter Kaufmann’s interpretation of Friedrich Nietzsche’s concept of “the artist’s morality”,

 “The great artist does not stick to any established code; yet his work is not lawless but has structure and form.
 Beethoven did not conform to the rules of Haydn or Mozart; yet his symphonies have form throughout.
 Their form and law Beethoven created with them [namely, the legacies of Hayden and Mozart].
 To create involves going ‘beyond. . .’.”

 (Nietzsche, Philosopher, Psychologist, Antichrist; Part 3:8, 4th Edition)